aryarm/varCA/configs/README.md

 1. The TSV datasets created by the `prepare` pipeline
     - Unless a trained classification model is already provided, one of these will be used to create the model, while the rest will be used for either testing or applying the trained model.
 You can specify which should be used for which in the "train" and "predict" config options.
 2. A properly indexed reference genome for the samples in #1
-3. A pre-trained classification model, if the training step should be skipped
+3. A pre-trained classification model (as an .rda file), if the training step should be skipped

 You can also provide the name of a directory in which to store all output.
 Any other configuration options not listed here have reasonable defaults and are described in the [`classify.yaml` config file](classify.yaml).